 - Recipe Details

 When it comes to decadent holiday treats, nothing hits the mark quite like red velvet, and these red velvet crinkle cookies are no exception.

 I found this recipe in Holiday Cookies by Elisabet der Nederlanden, and what attracted me to it was the use of cocoa powder (fairly common) but also melted chocolate (ultra decadent).
-I have another recipe for Chocolate Crinkle Cookies that bakes a very think, round cookie, but that wasn’t the case with these.
-The melted chocolate adds density to the batter, so these red velvet cookies bake a tad flatter than their chocolate brethren and have a slightly chewy consistency.
+I have another recipe for Chocolate Crinkle Cookies that bakes a very think, almost round cookie, but that wasn’t the case with these red velvet crinkles.
+The melted chocolate adds density to the batter, so these cookies bake a tad flatter than their chocolate brethren and have a slightly chewy consistency.

-It was a delicious changeup from what I normally expect with a classic crinkle cookie.
+Overall, it was a delicious changeup from what I normally expect with a classic crinkle cookie – and totally worth it.

 And another great part about these cookies?

 They have the “true” taste of red velvet, and it’s done using a special emulsion.

 Now, I know many people may tell you that red velvet either doesn’t have a taste or that it tastes like chocolate cake.
 And, honestly, they’re not “wrong.”
 Red velvet originally started out as a chocolate cake with vinegar and buttermilk, and through a chemical reaction, the cake would turn a red brick color once baked.
 Fast forward a few decades and we typically see red velvet recipes that are essentially chocolate cake with a healthy dose of red food coloring.